-Install the inboard and outboard bearing cones on the impeller shaft.
-Be sure to position the high side of the tapered roller bearings toward the lubrication cavity.
+Install the inboard and outboard bearing cones on the impeller shaft with the high side of the taper toward the lubrication cavity.

 When installing the bearings onto the shaft, NEVER press or hit against the roller or roll cage.
 Press ONLY on the inner race.